-Capacity building activities are an inherent component of all aspects of the iAtlantic work programme, designed to optimise the learning opportunities provided by the project’s many scientific activities.
-These range from opportunities for researchers to gain hands-on data collection skills on board the 30+ research expeditions planned during the project, to participation in a series of technical workshops, seminars and training sessions that span the range of disciplines in iAtlantic.
+Capacity building activities formed an inherent component of all aspects of the iAtlantic work programme, designed to optimise the learning opportunities provided by the project’s many scientific activities.
+These ranged from opportunities for researchers to gain hands-on data collection skills on board the 80+ research expeditions during the project, to participation in a series of technical workshops, seminars and training sessions that span the range of disciplines in iAtlantic.

-iAtlantic’s capacity building programme revolves around 5 key themes:
+iAtlantic’s capacity building programme revolved around 5 key themes:

 - Transfer of technologies, facilities and experimental techniques